 - Since B vitamins are often lacking in grain-based, gluten-free products, consider a B-complex vitamin supplement.
 Look for a product with B1, B2, B3, B6, B12 and folic acid.
 Be sure to read the label carefully to avoid gluten-based fibers.

 - People with gluten intolerance are often anemic, yet may be reluctant to take iron supplements because they may be constipating.
-Look for a supplement made with SunActive iron.
+Look for a supplement made with SunActive iron, such as the Regular Girl Multivitamin.
 This iron ingredient is easily absorbed by the body, and is non-constipating.

 - Many gluten-free breads are made with rice or tapioca flour, and are low in fiber.
 Look for breads made with bean or nut flours, and add more high-fiber foods to your diet such as vegetables and seeds.
 “Because it’s tough to consistently get enough fiber, consider a natural fiber supplement,” Torkos said.
 She recommended Sunfiber, the only gluten-free, non-GMO fiber on the market.

 - Common gluten-free foods such as potatoes and rice pasta are high glycemic.
 Torkos suggests foods such as quinoa pasta, which can lower a food’s glycemic index value.

 - Gluten insensitivities may also create an imbalance in the gut’s microflora which may further compromise digestive health.
 Torkos suggests nourishing your gut daily with probiotics.

 Regular Girl’s convenient single-serving, on-the-go stick packs will help you gain control over your digestive health, so you can return to your confident, balanced self.